madhavan-366/Customer-LTV-prediction-Project/README.md

 - **Color-Coded Results:**
   Green (High), Orange (Mid), and Red (Low) for immediate clarity.

+- **Dynamic Local Currency Display:**
+  The final results table shows not only the official prediction in GBP but also intelligently converts it back to each customer's original local currency.

 - **Data Export:**
   Download predictions and customer segments as a CSV file for further business use.